Listed buildings in Chapel Haddlesey

 Chapel Haddlesey is a civil parish in the county of North Yorkshire, England.
 It contains four listed buildings that are recorded in the National Heritage List for England.
 All the listed buildings are designated at Grade II, the lowest of the three grades, which is applied to "buildings of national importance and special interest".
 The parish contains the village of Chapel Haddlesey and the surrounding countryside.
-The Selby Canal passes though the parish, and three listed buildings are associated with it, a bridge and two culvert tunnels, and the other listed building is a milestone.
+The Selby Canal passes through the parish, and three listed buildings are associated with it, a bridge and two culvert tunnels, and the other listed building is a milestone.